thm-mni-ii/JooMDD-deprecated/README.md

 be scared, it's just copy&paste of some files ;-).
 Please ensure, that you have the latest version of PHPStorm installed.
 We tested the following instructions with version 10.0.3.
 #### Precondition: ####
-PHPStorm 10.0.3, Download of some files (includes configurated Xtext and the EJSL language) here: ...

-#### Prepare PHPStorm (only first time): ####
-*	Copy IntelliJdepencies.jar into path: PHPStorm installation\lib\  .
+PHPStorm 10.0.3, copy IntelliJdepencies.jar into path: PHPStorm installation\lib\ (only first time).

-*	Now install the two downloaded plugins (Xtext and EJSL) via "Install plugin from disk ..."
-(Menu: File/Settings/Plugins/).
+#### JooMDD update site (PHPStorm): <https://raw.githubusercontent.com/icampus/JooMDD/master/PHPStorm/ideaRepository/updatePlugins.xml> ####

+Alternatively you can download the plugins from this repository and install them manually into your IDE.

 ***
 ## Getting Started ##